Skyvia Celebrates 10 Years Of Contributing To The Data Integration Industry

-(MENAFN- GlobeNewsWire - Nasdaq) PRAGUE, Nov.
-18, 2024 (GLOBE NEWSWIRE) -- Skyvia , a universal cloud data platform, marks its 10th anniversary this November.
+PRAGUE, CZECH REPUBLIC, November 19, 2024 /EINPresswire / -- Skyvia , a universal cloud data platform, marks its 10th anniversary this November.
 Founded in 2014, Skyvia has evolved from a small group focused on Salesforce Data Loader to a comprehensive data integration platform with a team of over 50 professionals and 2,000+ customers.

 Skyvia began with a vision to empower businesses through seamless data connectivity, enabling them to make informed decisions and unlock the full potential of their data.
 After introducing the Salesforce Data Loader in 2014, Skyvia kept expanding the platform's capabilities to keep up with the growing needs of data-driven businesses.
 Key company milestones include the launch of Backup and Query in 2015, Connect for seamless API integration in 2018, and Data Flow and Control Flow tools in 2021.
 In 2024, Skyvia introduced Automation, a brand-new product for connecting business applications and building complex workflows to automate repetitive manual tasks.